HenryDykhne/stock-news/README.md

 # STOCK NEWS
 ## Notes:
 * The `run` method in the `stockNews.App` class is intended only for demonstration for m1 and thus breaks single responsibility.
-* There is no persistence yet.
-In order to use features such as checking the news, one must first import a stock csv as an admin and check it in the same running instance.
+* In order to use persistance to store infomation between runs, please use the save/load profile and save/load stock commands.
 * The directory called `testFiles` contains files that can be tested with and provide the template for how to build new data.

-## Data Structure:
+## Data Structure(Schema included in own document):
 ### Blacklists:
 * csv file
 ```